-- i.
-BNT142 codes for a T cell engaging bispecific antibody targeting Claudin 6 (CLDN6) and is being studied in an ongoing, open-label, multi-center Phase 1/2 clinical trial (NCT05262530) in patients with CLDN6-positive advanced solid tumors that have exhausted available standard therapy or are not eligible for such available therapy.
-The study is actively recruiting patients in Europe, the United States and Singapore. - d) RiboCytokines
+• An ongoing, open-label, multi-center Phase 1/2 clinical trial (NCT05262530) in patients with CLDN6positive advanced solid tumors that have exhausted available standard therapy or are not eligible for such available therapy is ongoing.
+The study is actively recruiting patients in the EU, the UK, the United States and Singapore.

+d) RiboCytokines

 Our RiboCytokine product candidates are designed to address the limitations of recombinantly expressed cytokines, including limited serum half-life and production costs.
 BNT151 and BNT152+153 are nucleoside-modified mRNAs encoding human cytokines fused to human serum albumin.
 The modified mRNA is formulated with liver-targeting LNPs for intravenous delivery.
-BNT151 encodes an IL-2 variant, BNT152 encodes IL-7 and BNT153 encodes IL-2.
+BNT151 encodes an IL-2 variant, BNT152 encodes IL-7, and BNT153 encodes IL-2.